 PDF download Download Article

-1. The Monster Reborn card is a powerful spell that can recall a monster from the player’s Graveyard and summon it into the fight—either their own monster, or one of their opponent’s monsters.
+1. The Monster Reborn card is a cool and powerful old-school spell card, says Wu.[13]
+It can recall a monster from the player’s Graveyard and summon it into the fight—either their own monster, or one of their opponent’s monsters.
 It was actually banned in the Yu-Gi-Oh! card game—but, as a seriously rewarding card for players to use, it was later revived on the limited list in 2010.
 It’s just that neat!

 • Card type: Spell